-On 30th August 2019 the Athelney Group demonstrated our ligature free Safe Video Cubicle at our engineering partners, Frocester Engineering, Rooksbridge, Somerset, BS26 2UG to the Video Enabled Evidence Programme.
+On 30th August 2019 the Athelney Group demonstrated our ligature free Safe Video Booth at our engineering partners, Frocester Engineering, Rooksbridge, Somerset, BS26 2UG to the Video Enabled Evidence Programme.
 This variant of the modular, ligature free cubicle allows a detained person to have a face-to-face video conference call with a person from a remote location, in absolute safety and privacy.

 Altro is an international manufacturer of high quality flooring and wall cladding solutions.